 Since the Memorial Day Weekend floods, The Nature Conservancy—through its Blanco River Project—has educated landowners on the ways in which they can help the landscape recover.
 Originally launched in December 2003, the project encourages voluntary collaboration among private landowners, community leaders, government agencies, educational institutions and non-governmental organizations—partnerships that are all the more important in the wake of this natural disaster.

-To address the permanent conservation of this Hill Country resource and natural treasure, The Nature Conservancy launched the Blanco River Project in cooperation with public and private partners.
-The project encourages voluntary collaboration among private landowners, community leaders, government agencies, educational institutions, and non-governmental organizations.
-Its goal is to conserve the biodiversity of the Blanco River Valley with particular emphasis on aquatic resources, aquatic system function, and rare or unique wildlife and plant species.
-Because land ownership within the 400-square-mile project area is overwhelmingly private, the Conservancy’s strategy is to work primarily with willing private landowners in a variety of ways, especially providing technical land and water management expertise.
+The goal of the Blanco River Project is to conserve the biodiversity of the Blanco River Valley with particular emphasis on aquatic resources, aquatic system function, and rare or unique wildlife and plant species.
+Because land ownership within the 400-square-mile project area is overwhelmingly private, the Conservancy’s strategy is to work primarily with willing private landowners in a variety of ways, primarily providing technical land and water management expertise.

 The restoration of the Blanco River riparian corridor is no small task, but the Conservancy will support regional landowners until the work is complete.
 Protecting this Hill Country treasure is paramount to the health and wellbeing of the entire region.